mozilla/glean/docs/user/README.md

 ### [Glean.js](https://github.com/mozilla/glean.js)

-Glean.js is an implementation of Glean in **Javascript**.
+Glean.js is an implementation of Glean in **JavaScript**.
 Currently, it only has support for usage in web extensions.

 For development documentation on `Glean.js`,